tuura/sync-models/doc/tutorial.md

 - additional flip-flops to capture wire states (e.g. `ao_ff`)
 - an unbound register `fire` that determines transition ordering

+Read the [next subsection](#verification) for instructions on how to use this circuit in verification.

 ```verilog
 // vi: set ft=verilog :